Don’t just tell listeners your story, show it to them, too!

 Give them access to your full catalog

 Just as before, you can select a player dedicated to either a single episode or a podcast, it’s up to you.
-However, now, when you opt to embed a player dedicated to your show, you’ll also be adding a full listing of all its episodes, just under the play button.
+However, now, when you opt to embed a player dedicated to your podcast, you’ll also be adding a full listing of all its episodes, just under the play button.
 Listeners will be able to readily go back and forth from between what they want to listen to.

 All the essentials are still there